uvaaland/cig_llnl_workshop/vis_mesh.md

 * **Step 3: Visualize using Paraview**

-  Start Paraview, click the "Open" button in the top left corner, and navigate to the `./specfem3d_globe/OUTPUT_FILES/` folder.
+  Start Paraview, click the `Open` button in the top left corner, and navigate to the `./specfem3d_globe/OUTPUT_FILES/` folder.
 In this folder you should see two file-bundles called `reg_.._vp.vtk` and `reg_.._vs.vtk`, which are the combined data files that we produced in the previous step.
+In order to visualize the vp velocity model, click the pluss sign next to the `reg_.._vp.vtk` bundle, select all the files in the bundle by holding down shift, and then click `OK`.

+  Now that we have loaded the model, click `Apply` on the left-hand side in the `Properties` menu, and the model will appear.

+  In order to see the model mesh, select the three model files in the `Pipeline-Browser` by holding down shift.
+Then go to the top menu and select `Filter -> Common -> Group Datasets`, and click `Apply` in the `Properties` menu.
+With `GroupDatasets1` selected in the `Pipeline-Browser` go to the drop-down menu which says `Surface` and select `Surface With Edges`.

+  The procedure is similar for visualizing the vs velocity model.

 ---
 In this section, we have looked at how to provide the input data that is